nim-lang/Nim/doc/manual.md

   ± ⊕ ⊖ ⊞ ⊟ ∪ ∨ ⊔             # same priority as + (addition)

-If enabled, Unicode operators can be combined with non-Unicode operator symbols.
+Unicode operators can be combined with non-Unicode operator symbols.
 The usual precedence extensions then apply, for example, `⊠=` is an assignment like operator just like `*=` is.